guguji666666/GJS-Sentinel-Tips/Logstash-custom table-DCR/readme.md

-# 🚀 Quickstart Guide: Installing `microsoft-sentinel-log-analytics-logstash-output-plugin` for Logstash Integration with Microsoft Sentinel
+# 🚀 Quickstart Guide

+## Installing `microsoft-sentinel-log-analytics-logstash-output-plugin` for Logstash Integration with Microsoft Sentinel

 This guide helps you: